-Enter the credit card number and the date for which statement is required.
+Enter the credit card number and the date for which the statement is required.

 Enter the user id and password.

-Select “statement on email” option under request section of account tab.
+Select “statement on email” option under the request section of the account tab.

 Choose between office or residence.

-On the basis of selected option,inserted email id will be displayed on screen.
+On the basis of selected option, the registered email id will be displayed on the screen.

-After the e-mail id will get registered,confirmation message will be send.
+After the e-mail id is registered, a confirmation message will be sent.

 Calling customer care to register for email statement is another option.

-Sometimes when the amount get falsely debited from credit card or due to any other reason when error get reflect in the statement,there are two ways to rectify it:
+Sometimes, when the amount gets falsely debited from a credit card or there are some errors on the statement for any other reason, there are two ways to rectify it:

-Reporting to the bank about mistake and asking them to correct it.
+Reporting to the bank about the mistake and asking them to correct it.

-Talk to the merchant through whom you was making the purchase,so that problem may get resolved at the time of occurrence.
+Talking to the merchant through whom the purchase was made,so that the problem is resolved at the time of occurrence.

-Prepare paperwork for proof and write to your creditor within 60 days of receiving statement.Send it through a certified mail so that you may get receipt, when it get arrived at headquarters.
+Preparing the necessary paperwork for proof and writing to the creditor within 60 days of receiving the statement - send it through a certified mail so that you may get a receipt when the package is delivered to the headquarters.

-No, once the user will register for email statement, sending hard copies by the bank will be discontinued.
+No, once the user registers for email statements, sending hard copies by the bank is discontinued.